The Crochet Crowd

 • Chain enough to extend about 5" wide.

-• Sc, 2nd chain from the hook and in each stitch across turn.
+• 1 sc 2nd chain from the hook and in each stitch across.
+Turn.

-• Repeat last step until the swatch is 5"
+• Repeat the last step until the swatch is 5 is complete.

-Why 5" tall and not 4" to match the 4" x 4".
-You will tend to relax a couple rows in and your stitches will stabilize.
-Your project could expand or contract and if you go an additional inch, it will adjust giving you a more accurate reading.
+Why 5" tall and not 4" to match the 4" x 4"?
+You will tend to relax a couple of rows in, and your stitches will stabilize.
+Your project could expand or contract, and if you go an additional inch, it will adjust, giving you a more accurate reading.

 How to Change Your Gauge

-For example, I crochet loose with an ergonomic hook because I am more relaxed and it flows in my hands.
-With a standard hook without grip, I am tighter.
+For example, I crochet loosely with an ergonomic hook because I am more relaxed, and it flows in my hands.
+With a standard hook without a grip, I am tighter.

 Substituting the yarn that is recommended in the pattern will instantly change your gauge.
-The thickness of the yarn plies has everything to do with the changing of the gauge.
-Yarns can look visually the same but act completely different between brands once processed through your hook.
+The thickness of the yarn plies is directly related to the change in gauge.
+Yarns can look visually identical but behave completely differently across brands once processed through your hook.

 Reducing Your Gauge